 If the scope makes no mention of any aspect, this means that the subject in its entirety is covered by the committee.

-NOTE The coverage does not necessarily mean the need for preparing a standard.
+NOTE The coverage does not necessarily mean the need for preparing a document.
 It only means that standards on any aspect, if needed, will be prepared by that committee and no other.

 An example of unnecessary enumeration of aspects is as follows: